akumria/puppet-postgresql/README.md

 	class {'postgresql::server': }

-By default, the system-wide locale is en_GB.UTF-8.
-If you need to change this (due to that locale not being installed or available):
+By default, the system-wide locale is assumed to be en_US.UTF-8.
+If the locale is not installed or available, you can specify an alternative:

-        class { 'postgresql::server': locale => 'en_US.UTF-8' }
+    class { 'postgresql::server':
+        locale => 'es_ES.UTF-8'
+    }

 Again, a particular version